CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/access-control.md

 `@ExternalAuthorization` annotation has parameters to define two pairs of `Resource` and `ResourceAction`.
 One is for resource that is being accessed and the second for parent resource.
 Both can be evaluated simultaneously to authorize access to resources in hierarchical dependency.
 Resource and action names are codes for enums defined in `Core` service.

 To specify parent resource/action is optional and its usage depends on the context, if method requires authorization for more resources.
-Typically, you can use evaluation of permissions together with parent resource when input of your method are two resources that are hierarchically related (e.g. concept of principal and dependent entities in DB).
+Typically, you can use evaluation of permissions together with parent resource when input of your method are two resources that are hierarchically related (e.g., concept of principal and dependent entities in DB).
 But in case access to other resource is in separate corresponding service method, permissions for that resource can be evaluated separately in its own context (service).

 :::info Parent resource
-Even the name parent resource suggests some dependency between resources specified, you can use parent resource/action pair to evaluate any resource pair without any relation.
+Even the name parent resource suggests some dependency between resources specified, you can use parent resource / action pair to evaluate any resource pair without any relation.
 :::

 For example, method annotated with